How to relieve upper stomach pain immediately?

 Having a warm bath is another way to relieve heat.
 When indigestion and upper abdominal pain are brought on by stress, this can be beneficial.

-• AVOID LYING DOWN: Lying flat might exacerbate upper gastrointestinal pain that may be caused by indigestion, gas, or bloating.
-Sitting up or resting propped up helps in feeling more at ease and relief from stomach ache.
+- AVOID LYING DOWN: Lying flat can worsen upper gastrointestinal pain caused by indigestion, gas, or bloating.
+Sitting upright or resting in a propped-up position can provide greater comfort and help alleviate stomach discomfort.

 In addition to relieving tense muscles and inflammation, peppermint oil can also help manage irritable bowel syndrome, reduce nausea, ease stomach pains, and ease tension that may be contributing to pain